 Master of Science in Athletic Training

 A limited number of students are admitted to the CBU ATP once a year for a June (summer semester) start.
-To be considered for admission all application materials must be received by January 10.
-After January 10 files are reviewed and interview invitations sent.
-Only complete applications are reviewed.
-Not all applicants are invited for an interview.
-Interviews are conducted the second week in February.
+To be considered for admission all application materials must be received by either the priority or standard deadline.

 Application requirements for the Athletic Training Program (ATP) are:

-2. Bachelor's degree from a regionally accredited institution (or the evaluated equivalency), with a minimum GPA of 3.0 for unconditional admission.
-Applicants with a GPA below 3.0 may be considered for admission with the presentation of a minimum combined score of 300 on the Verbal and Quantitative sections of the Graduate Record Exam (GRE).
+2. Bachelor's degree from a regionally accredited institution (or the evaluated equivalency), with a minimum GPA of 3.0.
+Applicants with a GPA below 3.0 may be considered for admission with the presentation of a minimum combined score of 300 on the Verbal and Quantitative Reasoning sections of the Graduate Record Exam (GRE).